 Some dieticians work with the community by counseling groups and individuals about proper nutrition practices in relationship to disease and illness prevention.
 They often work for health clinics, home health agencies, or HMO organizations.
 Some dieticians work as consultants and provide nutrition screenings and meal plans for patients who need to eat healthier or meet certain health goals.
 Another category of dietician deals with the field of dietary management.
 Nutritionists who work as managers supervise large-scale operations and programs.

 Nutritionists urge prospective dieticians to become registered dieticians credentialed by the American Dietetic Association.
 In addition to earning an education from an accredited college or program, applicants must pass general guidelines and a national certification examination.
 Once credentialed as a registered dietician, it’s a good idea to check into the state guidelines for licensure.
 While some states simply require certification and two do not regulate dieticians and nutritionists at all, most states within the U.S. require dieticians to be licensed.
 However, many simply defer to the ADA for testing and examination standards.

-According to the U.S. Bureau of Labor Statistics, the average salary for registered dieticians and nutritionists in 2009 was $52,150.
-The number of dieticians was expected to grow by nine percent by the year 2016.
+According to the U.S. Bureau of Labor Statistics, the average salary for registered dieticians and nutritionists in 2019 was $61.270.
+The number of dieticians is expected to grow by eight percent by the year 2029.
 Because society is becoming increasingly aware of how impactful and helpful a healthy diet can be, the demand for nutritionists is growing.
 Also, opportunities for nutritionists who wish to specialize in advanced areas of dietary science are increasing.
 A couple of promising fields to explore include advanced nutritional science and nutritional immunology.
 As a nutritionist’s specialty and degree levels increase, so do salaries, in most cases.
 Additionally, with the growing acceptance of natural and alternative medicine, many nutritionists may want to consider employment with spas and complementary wellness centers.